narcissawright/melancholy/README.md

 - Need to change the FPS on the import settings for the .glb file in Godot, to allow 60fps animation.

 - I use a blender python script to combine the mesh into a single mesh. (apply all non-armature modifiers, then join all objects).

-Maybe not strictly necessary.
+- Apply Modifiers (GLTF export) will destroy custom normals, so my python script can prevent that from happening and get them to come in to Godot.